sharadTT/ECE-9163-ML-Backdoor-Attacks/README.md

 The combined pruned model and BadNet B created a GoodNet G. The results of the combination of the same data are as follows:
 <img width="617" alt="3" src="https://github.com/sharadTT/ECE-9163-ML-Backdoor-Attacks/assets/36073410/c86c9eed-357f-42f8-9775-5c8388f2fc37">

+Download the dataset and model from this [link](https://github.com/csaw-hackml/CSAW-HackML-2020/tree/master/lab3)